Comparison

 1990s — The game spreads across Soviet universities, then to Europe and the US.
 Players start adding roles: Cop, Doctor, Godfather.

-1997 — Andrew Plotkin redesigns Mafia with a werewolf theme, calling it "Werewolf."
+1997 — Andrew Plotkin gives Mafia a new theme, calling it "Werewolf."
 The same year, the French company Asmodee publishes Les Loups-garous de Thiercelieux (The Werewolves of Miller's Hollow) as a boxed card game.

 2000s — "Werewolf" becomes the dominant name in English-speaking countries and Western Europe.
 "Mafia" remains dominant in Russia, CIS countries, Iran, and parts of Asia.